babu-cat/mosaico-templating-tool/README.md

     ),
 ...
 ```
-The items inside the array must exists in the /'langs' directory, if not, it will not create it.
+The items inside the array must exist in the /'langs' directory, if not, it will not create it.
 (In other words, if you add the item 'en' to the array, there must be a file inside '/config/langs' called 'en.php')

 The sample provided with the tool displays the following structure as described above: